tetengo/tetengo.cpp/README.md

 > git clone --recurse-submodules https://github.com/tetengo/tetengo.cpp.git
 ```

-Open the file `tetengo.sln` in the work tree.
+Open the file `tetengo.slnx` in the work tree.

 Execute the menu command [Build]-[Build Solution] in Visual Studio.

 #### Building setup

-Open the file `tetengo.setup.sln` in the work tree, and execute the menu
+Open the file `tetengo.setup.slnx` in the work tree, and execute the menu
 command [Build]-[Build Solution] in Visual Studio.

 `setup.exe` and `tetengo.msi` will be created under the `bin.setup` folder in